Msparihar/Msparihar/README.md

 <h2>Hello Devs, 🙋🏼‍♂️</h2>
 <p>I'm Manish Singh Parihar 🤠 a tech geek who loves automating stuff</p>
-<p>I've experience working in most tech stacks such as Full-stack web development and Machine Learning, but I love Backend Development the most.</p>
+<p>I've experience working in most tech stacks such as DevOps and Machine Learning, but I love Backend Development the most.</p>
 <p><b>All I want is a cup of coffee ☕ and opened VS Code 🙂.</b></p>

 <hr />